Compensation Award Helps with Care in Cerebral Palsy Case

-Delays by midwives to alert the Obstetrician and consequent culpable delays by the doctor in proceeding to an emergency delivery were said by the claimant’s solicitor John Pollitt, of Pearson Solicitors, to have caused her to be avoidably brain damaged.
+Delays by midwives to alert the Obstetrician and consequent culpable delays by the doctor in proceeding to an emergency delivery were said by the claimant’s solicitor at Pearson Solicitors, to have caused her to be avoidably brain damaged.

 Following resuscitation she was transferred to the special care baby unit where she developed fits.
 Her long term diagnosis is of severe cerebral palsy and epilepsy.

 Cerebral palsy can be caused by damage to the brain usually during labour or in the few hours or days after birth when the baby is starved of oxygen.